GreyS3c/SIGINT-SAK/README.md

 cd ~/Downloads/Programs/SIGINT-SAK/Installation\ Files/Logs
 ```
 Once the installation is complete, it’s a good idea to start the following:
+- Reboort your machine (required before operating many included tools)
-- Identify appropriate drivers for your WiFi adapter.
+- Identify appropriate drivers for your WiFi adapter of choice
 - Modify you password and security settings (if you haven’t already)
-- Update, upgraded then reboot your device
 - Familiarize yourself with newly installed software packages

 ## Upcoming Features & Capabilities